pytexas/pytexas.github.io/docs/blog/posts/2024-august-meetup-rca.md

 Below is a rough timeline of the events that transpired.
 As precise times as possible are given, although estimates are provided where we don't have exact times.

-* *Between 7:00pm - 7:30pm*: Two unknown users joined the PyTexas
+* *Between 7:00pm - 7:30pm*: Two previously-unknown users joined the PyTexas
     Discord server, presumably to attend the Meetup.
 * *~7:30pm*: During the pre-meetup hangout in a Discord voice channel, the above two users joined the channel.
 They then shared streamed their video,